tansey-lab/nf-rnaseq/nextflow/README.md

 To run the pipeline on Iris use: `nextflow run main.nf -params-file params.json -profile iris`

-It is recommended that each workflow in `main.nf` is run sequentially to allow for users to inspect intermediate QC results and select optimal parameters for downstream tasks:
+It is recommended that each workflow in `main.nf` is run sequentially to allow for users to inspect intermediate QC results and select optimal parameters for downstream tasks.

 0. **Pre-analysis steps** *IN PROGRESS/TODO*
     + **(a) Download data**